open-plan-tool/simulation-server/README.md

-# WAM_server_API_template
+# mvs_eland_api
-Template repository for creating API server to dispatch simulation tasks to a queue of workers.
+Creates API server to dispatch mvs simulation tasks to a queue of workers.
 The API typically recieves a post request with a json input file, sends this file to a parser which initiate a long simulation (like [oemof](https://github.com/oemof/oemof)).
 Once the simulation is done a json response is sent back.
 The json results can also be retrieved with the task id.